rezahmed/rezahmed.github.io/veridrl-position.md

 title: Open Position: VeriDRL - Verification of Deep Reinforcement Learning Applications
 ---

-<div class="post"> <h2> {{page.title}} </h2> <h4>PI.
-Ahmed Rezine,
+<div class="post"> <h2> {{page.title}} </h2>

-     Co-PI.
-Soheil Samii</h4> <p class="intro"><span
+     <p"><span class="dropcap">W</span>e welcome applications for a
-     class="dropcap">W</span>e welcome applications for a PhD student position on extending applicability of formal verification for safety properties of Deep Reinforcement Learning (DRL) based applications.
+     PhD student position on extending applicability of formal verification for safety properties of Deep Reinforcement Learning (DRL) based applications.
 The Phd student position is hosted by the Embedded Systems Laboratory (ESLAB) at the Computer and Information Science Department in Linköping University.
 The position is fully funded by the CUGS Graduate School in Computer Science.</p>

      <h3>Qualifications</h3>